 - You should wait to get the vaccine if you are sick or have a fever of 101°F (38.3°C) or higher.

 The most common problems are redness, warmth, swelling, or pain where the shot was given.
-This may last for 1 to 2 days.
-You may not feel well, or you may get a headache or mild fever.
-You may have an allergic reaction to the vaccine.
+You may feel tired, or you may get a headache, mild fever, or chills.
+You may also have muscle or joint pain, or nausea or diarrhea.
+These symptoms may last up to 7 days.
+Rarely, you may develop severe shoulder pain that lasts longer than 2 days.
+Also rarely, you may have a severe allergic reaction to the vaccine.
 This can be life-threatening.

 to the injection area as directed to decrease pain and swelling.

 Write down your questions so you remember to ask them during your visits.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Meningococcal Vaccine for Adults (Ambulatory Care)